 As soon as I could get my hands on Communion, I read it.
 I can’t remember if it was my dad (a UFO buff himself) who bought it or me, but it was definitely the paperback edition.
 Again, this may be a conflated childhood memory, but I definitely remember reading it in likely the worst possible environment: my godfather’s cottage up on an isolated lake in central Maine.
 Every night that summer vacation I was convinced the Greys were coming for me, their saucer silently gliding across the lake as they plotted how to paralyze and abduct me.
 Communion is, admittedly, a rip-roaring yarn; I didn’t know Strieber’s history as a horror writer at the age of 13, but now that I think back, I could slot him right alongside Stephen King as a colossus of my junior high-era “literary” explorations.
 But Communion is so unlike the books of alien abduction experiences that came out in the ’60s and ’70s.
 Those books, like The Interrupted Journey (1966) and The Andreasson Affair (1979), were presented and shaped like case files, featuring clinical evidence first and foremost: dry documentary accounts of alien contact, the hypnosis transcripts that followed, artists’ sketches, and so on.
 But Communion, despite its extensive hypnosis transcripts, was without any question a narrative first and foremost.
 And a riveting and uncanny and frightening one at that.

 ROBERTS: I’ll start out by making a couple of things clear.
 First, I didn’t read Communion until a couple of years ago, and it scared me in a way that I haven’t been scared since I saw The Exorcist as a child; and second, I don’t believe for a second that Strieber saw aliens, and I certainly don’t believe he was abducted at any point in his life.
 Having these feelings side by side—the primally invasive fear of being visited by demons, and the belief that the source of that fear is bullshit—is not unusual; I’m an atheist, but The Exorcist to this day scares the hell out of me, as it does lots of other nonbelievers.
-I was born and raised in a Christian milieu, went to Christian schools, and my mother converted to Catholicism when I was 13 (she tried to take me along, but I flunked out): once the fear of God and the Devil takes root, not even the legacy of Voltaire can eliminate it completely.
+I was born and raised in a Christian milieu, went to Christian schools, and my mother converted to Catholicism when I was 10: once the fear of God and the Devil takes root, not even the legacy of Voltaire can eliminate it completely.

 So how did Communion touch a nerve as deeply embedded in Western consciousness as Christian anxiety?
 I think it’s because the abduction narrative is essentially dependent on Christian concepts and Christian Scripture (as I’ve written elsewhere), specifically the idea of the Messiah (the chosen savior), sin, and the Second Coming.
 For many facing this mindlessly digital, technocratic, and capitalist age, ufology and its implicit postulation of advanced extraterrestrial beings has replaced the earlier, supernatural conception of God, who we have infantilized, rationalized, and pestered into insignificance.
 In the words of R.L.
 Dione in God Drives a Flying Saucer (1969), “God is not supernatural but supertechnological and is capable of all acts and all characteristics hitherto attributed to miraculous powers.”
 The brilliance of Communion is that it upholds the wonder and dread of the ancient world of magic and mysticism, while at the same time claiming the cover of scientific materialism.
 It is an unforgettable horror novel.